 The Cuban tradition of cigar smoking was passed down to me from my grandparents.
 My grandmother was known as a master roller and my grandfather jokingly claimed he was a “master smoker”.
 In classic Cuban-Miami fashion, my grandfather would smoke a cigar at the front desk of his hotel every day.
 On my many occasions, I would join him in smoking a Cuban-style cigar, drinking Cuban coffee, telling jokes, and sharing stories.

 I created this brand to commemorate their incredible life journey, which spanned across five different countries, ultimately in search of a better life for their family.
-Together, my grandparents journeyed from Cuba to what used to be Czechoslovakia, to Canada, to Venezuela, and finally Miami, which became their home.
+Together, my grandparents journeyed from Cuba to what used to be Czechoslovakia, to Canada, to Venezuela, and finally to Miami, which became their home.

 Pepe first escaped from Cuba on supposed military orders to Czechoslovakia, a clever lie he came up with that could have led to dire consequences.
-Upon arriving, my grandfather become an engineer student at a local Czechoslovakian university where he met my grandmother and quickly fell in love.
+Upon arriving, my grandfather become an engineering student at a local Czechoslovakian university where he met my grandmother and quickly fell in love.

 They began their adult lives, after getting married in their college dormitory hall in 1965, with incredible odds stacked against them.
 Many newlyweds nowadays are worried about planning a proper honeymoon, but for my grandparents, they worried about escaping communism.